-- We're going to need some hoses…inside our building as well.…The good thing is, AutoCAD allows this to happen.…The objective of this video is to go find a hose reel…that we can place into our drawing.…We will then add some piping to supply it with water.…To get started, let's jump into AutoCAD…into our hose drawing.…Let's make sure that our workspace is set to Piping.…Let's go over to our tool palettes,…and let's go to the Equipment tab.…Now let's click on Mechanical Equipment.…
+- [Instructor] We're gonna need some…hoses inside our building as well.…The good things is, AutoCAD allows this to happen.…The objective of this video is to go find…a hose reel that we can place into our drawing.…We will then add some piping to supply it with water.…To get started let's jump into AutoCAD,…into our hose drawing.…Let's make sure that our workspace is set to piping.…Let's go over to our tool palates.…Let's go to the equipment tab.…Now let's click on mechanical equipment.…

-I want to snap it somewhere to this wall,…so shift, right click.…Let's go to nearest.…I'm going to pick a point right about here.…
+I wanna snap it somewhere to this wall.…So shift, right click, let's go to nearest.…I'm gonna pick a point right about here.…